 Salted Chocolate Honeycomb

 Can I freeze chocolate tiffin?
 Yes, after it has set, wrap the whole slab of tiffin well and freeze for up to 2 months.
 Put it in the fridge for 4 hours to thaw, then cut into slices.

 How long does chocolate tiffin last?
 Store it in the fridge for up to 5 days.

-Chocolate tiffin is also known as fridge cake.
+Chocolate tiffin is also known as refrigerator cake.

 Feel free to substitute any dried fruit you like.

-I've used ginger cookies, but you could use any you love - digestive biscuits are great, as are many others.
+I've used gingersnaps, but you could use any hard, crushable ones that you love - digestive biscuits, graham crackers and chocolate chip are great, as are many others.

 Can I make gluten free chocolate tiffin?
 Yes, just use gluten free cookies.

 Can I make it vegan?
 Yes, use dairy-free butter, cookies and chocolate.